Prag8855/aab/content/glossary/Steuerklasse.md

 Related_guides: guides/anmeldung-in-english-berlin.md
 ---

-German tax classes (*Steuerklassen*) decide how much [salary tax](/glossary/Lohnsteuer) you pay.
+Your tax class (*Steuerklasse*) decides how much [salary tax](/glossary/Lohnsteuer) you pay.
 It does not affect how much [income tax](/glossary/Einkommensteuer) you pay.
 It only affects how much income tax you pay *in advance*, as salary tax.

-There are 6 tax classes (*Steuerklassen*) in Germany.
+There are 6 tax classes (*Steuerklassen*).
 Your tax class depends on your situation.

-If you are self-employed, you usually don't have a tax class.

 | Tax class | Description |
 |-----------|-------------|